Investors can use many tools and resources to analyze their portfolios and the economy. The topics here connect closely, so we’ll cover them together:

 Answer = 14%

-Let’s establish the total return formula:
+Let’s start with the formula:

 An investor in the 24% tax bracket purchases 100 shares of ABC Equity Fund at $80 per share.
 Over the course of a year, they receive $2 quarterly dividends (per share).
 The investor redeems the fund at $90 per share exactly one year after purchase.
 What is the after-tax return?